GorgonCryoEM/Utilities/README.md

 # Utilities
-Tools, scripts, packages not used directly in Gorgon
+Packages not used directly in Gorgon

+May be used to keep tools, scripts, packages